 Students who leave early may receive a refund.
-The refund is put on your BankMobile debit card.
-Ask for more information about the BankMobile debit card.
+The refund is in the form of a check that must be cashed at a US bank.

-1. Refunds are due within 45 days after a student has formally withdrawn or been formally terminated regardless of the reason for termination.

-2. If a student has deposited tuition and/or other refundable money before classes begin but never attends or enrolls, the refund due will be made within 45 days of the first day of class or from the date the student officially notifies Troy ESL at Troy University he/she will not enroll, whichever is earlier.

-3. If a program or class for which the student has paid is canceled, a full refund will be made.

-4. If a student enters the US on an I-20 that includes studying Troy ESL at Troy University and has paid but cancels or never attends, English as a Second Language will retain Troy ESL tuition for four weeks plus non-refundable fees up to \$500 indicated as such at the time of payment.
+- 1. Refunds are due within 45 days after a student has formally withdrawn or been formally terminated regardless of the reason for termination. - 2.
+If a student has deposited tuition and/or other refundable money before classes begin but never attends or enrolls, the refund due will be made within 45 days of the first day of class or from the date the student officially notifies Troy ESL at Troy University he/she will not enroll, whichever is earlier. - 3.
+If a program or class for which the student has paid is canceled, a full refund will be made. - 4.
+If a student enters the US on an I-20 that includes studying Troy ESL at Troy University and has paid but cancels or never attends, English as a Second Language will retain Troy ESL tuition for four weeks plus nonrefundable fees up to \$500 indicated as such at the time of payment.
 The policies of the university housing contract will be applied.

-5. Enrolled students who are dismissed because of failure to attend (that is, more than 10 consecutive absences without communication to Troy ESL), disciplinary actions, or violation of local, state, or federal laws will not receive a tuition refund.

-6. If a first-term student withdraws at any point in the first four weeks, the refund will be for the second four weeks only.
+- 5. Enrolled students who are dismissed because of failure to attend (that is, more than 10 consecutive absences without communication to Troy ESL), disciplinary actions, or violation of local, state, or federal laws may receive a tuition refund (if eligible). - 6.
+If a first-term student withdraws at any point in the first four weeks, the refund will be for the second four weeks only.
 For first-time students who withdraw after the first four weeks (mid-point of the 8-week term), there will be no refund.
 Students must withdraw using the Troy ESL Withdrawal Form.
-This can be obtained from the Troy ESL Director's office, 113 Pace Hall.

-7. Students in August and January normally enroll for two terms.
-A student leaving for any reason who has been registered for a succeeding term will receive a full (100%) refund for that succeeding term.

-8. If a previously enrolled student withdraws from Troy ESL in the first four weeks of class, the refund will be prorated up to the mid-point for the 8-week term plus the full amount for the second 4 weeks.
+This can be obtained from the Troy ESL Director's office, 113 Pace Hall. - 7.
+Students in August and January normally enroll for two terms.
+A student leaving for any reason who has been registered for a succeeding term will receive a full (100%) refund for that succeeding term. - 8.
+If a previously enrolled student withdraws from Troy ESL in the first four weeks of class, the refund will be prorated up to the mid-point for the 8-week term plus the full amount for the second 4 weeks.
 The proration for the first four weeks will be done according to a weekly schedule.
 If a student has attended class on one day of a week, that week will be considered as having been attended.
 Students should withdraw using the Troy ESL Withdrawal Form.
-This can be obtained from the Troy ESL Director's office, 131 Pace Hall.

-9. A previously admitted student who withdraws from classes after the midpoint of the 8-week term will not receive a refund.
+This can be obtained from the Troy ESL Director's office, 131 Pace Hall. - 9.
+A previously admitted student who withdraws from classes after the midpoint of the 8-week term will not receive a refund.
 Students should withdraw using the Troy ESL Withdrawal Form.
-This can be obtained from the Troy ESL Director's office, 131 Pace Hall.

-10. If a student has been charged for Troy ESL in a succeeding term but has not paid and leaves Troy ESL before that term for any reason, the charges for that succeeding term will be canceled by the Troy ESL Director, consistent with the policies above for refunds.
+This can be obtained from the Troy ESL Director's office, 131 Pace Hall. - 10.
+If a student has been charged for Troy ESL in a succeeding term but has not paid and leaves Troy ESL before that term for any reason, the charges for that succeeding term will be canceled by the Troy ESL Director, consistent with the policies above for refunds.
 The Troy ESL Director will delete the classes on Datatel, the university's information management system.

+REFUND PERCENTAGE PER WEEK

+Days Used Refund Pct Refund Portion

+7.00 87.50 Full

+14.00 75.00 Full

+21.00 62.50 Full

+28.00 50.00 Full

+29.00 0.00 Full

-CLASSES OFFERED
+6 PLUS CLASSES